-ASMC is a company incorporated in Singapore which has been establishing itself in the Mining and Energy industry in Asia.
+ASMC is a company based in Singapore that has established itself in the Mining and Energy industry in Asia.

-Since 2009, we’ve been operating in the Mining and Energy industry in Asia.
+We have been operating in the Mining and Energy industry in Asia since 2009.

-For almost a decade, ASMC has been recognised as a trustworthy and reliable partner with a proven track record in Coal and Nickel.
+ASMC has been recognized as a trustworthy and reliable partner with a proven track record in Coal and Nickel for almost a decade now.

 Simon Tarigan is a Kendari Branch Manager with PT Sambas Minerals Mining of Sambas Group.